 A "broker non-vote" occurs when a broker lacks discretionary voting power to vote on a "non-routine" proposal and a beneficial owner fails to give the broker voting instructions on that matter.
-The election of directors is not considered a "routine" matter.
-Beneficial owners who hold their shares through stock brokerage accounts will have to give voting instructions to their brokers in order for the brokers to vote on the election of directors.
-If you are a beneficial owner, failure to provide instructions to your broker will result in your shares not being voted in connection with the election of directors.
-The ratification of the selection of Somerset CPAs, P.C. as the Company's independent registered public accounting firm for 2012 is considered a "routine" matter, and a broker has the discretionary voting power to vote on this matter without any instructions from the beneficial owner.
-Broker non-votes are counted for purposes of determining a quorum, but will have no effect on the election of directors or the ratification of the selection of Somerset CPAs, P.C.
-An abstention will count as a vote against the ratification of the selection of Somerset CPAs, P.C.
+The election of directors, the advisory approval of executive compensation, and the frequency of advisory votes approving executive compensation are not considered "routine" matters.
+Beneficial owners who hold their shares through stock brokerage accounts will have to give voting instructions to their brokers in order for the brokers to vote on the election of directors, the advisory approval of executive compensation, and the advisory vote regarding frequency of future "say-on-pay" votes.
+If you are a beneficial owner, failure to provide instructions to your broker will result in your shares not being voted in connection with the election of directors, the advisory approval of executive compensation, and the advisory vote regarding frequency of future "say-on-pay" votes.
+The ratification of the selection of Somerset CPAs, P.C. as the Company's independent registered public accounting firm for 2013 is considered a "routine" matter and a broker has the discretionary voting power to vote on this matter without any instructions from the beneficial owner.
+Broker non-votes are counted for purposes of determining a quorum, but will have no effect on: the election of directors; the advisory vote on executive compensation; the advisory vote on the frequency of future advisory votes on executive compensation; or the ratification of the selection of Somerset CPAs, P.C.
+An abstention will not count as a vote against the ratification of the selection of Somerset CPAs, P.C.

-The affirmative vote of the holders of a plurality of the shares present in person or represented by proxy at the meeting and eligible to vote on such matter is required for the election of each director nominee.
-A "plurality" in an election of directors means that the nominees of each class with the largest number of votes cast will be elected as directors of that class, up to the maximum number of directors of that class to be chosen at the meeting.
-At this year's meeting there are two nominees to be elected as Class II directors.
-Therefore, that nominee is assured of election provided he receives any votes "FOR" his election, regardless of how many votes to "WITHHOLD AUTHORITY" that nominee receives.
+The affirmative vote of the holders of a plurality of the shares present in person or represented by proxy at the meeting and eligible to vote is required for the election of the director nominee.
+At this year's meeting there is one nominee to be elected as a Class III director.
+Therefore, that nominee will be elected provided he receives any votes "FOR" his election, regardless of how many votes to "WITHHOLD AUTHORITY" that nominee receives.

-The affirmative vote of holders of a majority of the shares present in person or represented by proxy at the meeting and voting on such matter will be required for ratification of Somerset CPAs, P.C. as the Company's independent registered public accounting firm for the year ending December 31, 2012 and for the approval of any other matter that might be properly raised and submitted to a vote at the meeting.
+The affirmative vote of holders of a majority of the shares present in person or represented by proxy at the meeting and voting on such matter will be required for: (1) the advisory approval of the compensation of the Company's named executive officers as disclosed pursuant to Item 402 of Regulation S-K; (2) ratification of Somerset CPAs, P.C. as the Company's independent registered public accounting firm for the year ending December 31, 2013; and (3) for the approval of any other matter that might be properly raised and submitted to a vote at the meeting.
+The advisory vote recommending the frequency (i.e., every one, two, or three years) of future advisory votes on executive compensation that receives the greatest number of votes will be considered our shareholders' advice on the issue.
 However, consistent with our By-laws, the agenda for this year's meeting is set and no additional matters, other than the proposals described in this proxy statement, may be submitted for consideration by our shareholders at the meeting, other than procedural issues such as adjournment, postponement or continuation.
 On procedural issues, all shares represented by proxy may be voted at the discretion of the attorneys-in-fact named in the proxies, to the extent permitted by law.